sergeballif/sergeballif.github.io/play.md

 I sneeked a parameter $a$ into the calculator so that we can actually watch the curve being drawn.
 Click the play button to the left of $a$ to see the curve in action.

 ### Inequalities
-Desmos will plot the formula for
+Desmos will plot inequalities for you.

   <p><div id="calculator5" style="width: 800px; height: 400px; margin: auto;"></div></p>
   <script >